vuejs/test-utils/docs/api/index.md

 **Details:**

-Notice that `setData` does not allow setting new properties that are not defined in the component.
+`setData` does not allow setting new properties that are not defined in the component.

 Also, notice that `setData` does not modify composition API `setup()` data.